-The Vinyl Hole's primary focus is to share, educate, and introduce alternative music and vinyl record collecting.
-We want to share our passion and celebrate our endless appreciation of music through reviews, interviews, articles, tips, advice, and so much more.
+The Vinyl Hole's primary focus is to share, educate, and introduce alternative music.
+From analog to digital formats, we want to transmit our passion and celebrate our endless appreciation of music through reviews, interviews, articles, tips, advice, and so much more.

 We keep our mission very simple.